bcgov/NotifyBC/docs/docs/config/notification.md

 the time takes to dispatch broadcast push notification is proportional to number of subscribers, which is potentially large.

+The guarantee is achieved by

+1. logging the dispatch result to database individually right after each dispatch
+2. when subscribers are divided into chunks and a chunk sub-request fails, the original request re-submits the sub-request
+3. the original request periodically updates the notification _updated_ timestamp field as heartbeat during dispatching
+4. if original request fails,
+   1. a cron job detects the failure from the stale timestamp, and re-submits the original request
+   2. all chunk sub-requests detects the the failure from the socket error, and stop processing

 Guaranteed processing doesn't mean notification will be dispatched to every intended subscriber, however.
 Dispatch can still be rejected by smtp/sms server.
 Furthermore, even if dispatch is successful,